neuromindlabs/TalkBriefAI/README.md

 </div>

 ## 🔗 Project Deployment
 The project is currently hosted with the help of Streamlit.
-You can access the live version of the application through this [link](https://talkbriefai.streamlit.app/).
+You can access the live version of the application through this link: https://talkbriefai.streamlit.app/.

 ## 📚 Table of Contents